 In Wales a devolved assembly and regional government had failed with economic policies of building infrastructure and skills and attracting mobile inward investment had manifestly failed.
 With funding from the Federation of Small Businesses (Wales) in 2015 we produced a research report on What Wales could be which changed the terms in which the Welsh discussed their problems.
 The report demoted GVA and GDP as indicators of success, diagnosed a missing mittelstand and recommended a policy focus on food processing and care

 The Welsh political classes are now talking foundational economy, but now need to make the move to doing foundational economy.
-With funding from Coastal Housing, Joe Earle is currently researching a new report What Wales Could Do on the Swansea Bay City Region.
+With funding from Coastal Housing, Joe Earle is currently researching a new report What Wales can do on the Swansea Bay City Region.
+This report has been followed up by academics and practitioners coming together to undertake funded local experiments in Swansea and Ebbw Vale

 Meanwhile, in the Australian state of Victoria, Peter Fairbrother has produced a report on a foundational strategy for the Gippsland region after the brown coal power stations close.
 Read here This emphasises the importance of building on local resources and identifies the handicap of political and organisational structures which inhibit working together.